 Introduction of the Armalite Rifle

 The AR-15 gets its designation from the Armalite Rifle Model 15.
-Eugene Stoner presented his Armalite Model 10 design to the U.S. military in 1956 as a replacement for the M1 Garand.
+Eugene Stoner presented his Armalite Model 10 design to the U.S. military in 1956.
+It was intended as a replacement for the M1 Garand.
 The Army had begun searching for a new service rifle chambered in 7.62 NATO which had been adopted two years before.
-Re-chambering Garands was a short-term solution to getting the U.S. to conform to its new military treaty obligations but it was a good opportunity for new designs to be submitted.
-Stoner’s AR10 design was not adopted but it was not forgotten as it did go on to be considered by other nations, including Spain, and commercial variants were eventually adopted.
+Re-chambering Garands was a short-term solution to getting the U.S. to conform to its new military treaty obligations.
+It was also a good opportunity for new designs to be submitted.
+Stoner’s AR10 design was not adopted but it was not forgotten.
+Later, it did go on to be considered by other nations, including Spain, and commercial variants were eventually adopted.

 The U.S. armed forces decided instead to go with the Springfield M14.
 Considered by many to be a superior battle rifle for many reasons, it was also heavy.
 Many commentating observers questioned the need for a full-sized rifle given that many engagements of the preceding decades happened much closer than the 600 or more yards that the 7.62 NATO was demanded to perform to.
 Other well-informed commentating observers also took note of a new rifle the Soviets had fielded in the 1950’s: the AK47.

 Remington Arms had been developing a new, small diameter, hyper velocity cartridge for use as a new medium range rifle caliber.
 The .223 was the basis of Stoner’s scaled down AR10 design he was exploring in anticipation of U.S. demand a light battle rifle.
 This obviously became the Armalite Rifle 15.